 Cape Malay Curry: Cape Town was inhabited by the French and the Dutch in the 17th century.
 They brought slaves from different countries with them who came along with their recipes and spices.
 When they combined this with the local produce some very flavorful stews and curries were made which still dominate the South African cuisine.

-Braai/Shisa nyama: Shisa nyama stands for ‘burn the meat’ in Zulu.
+Braai/Shisa Nyama: Shisa nyama stands for ‘burn the meat’ in Zulu.
 This is one eating experience that must not be missed.
-The origin if Braai is from Johannesburg where on weekends, butchers set up barbeques outside their shops and sell grilled meat as street food.
+The origin of Braai is from Johannesburg where on weekends, butchers set up barbecues outside their shops and sell grilled meat as street food.

 Malva Pudding: This dessert was brought in by the Dutch.
 It is a sticky, sugary sponge pudding which is made of apricot jam and is served with hot cream sauce.
 You will find it in many restaurants but is mainly baked for Sunday lunch at home.

+Whether you’re a backpacker, flash-packer or a luxury vacationer, South Africa will not disappoint you.
+A basic hotel room in South Africa can cost less than $30 dollars.
+If you’re looking for accommodation that includes western amenities and comforts then there will be more options to choose from in the big cities and popular tourist hotspots like Cape Town, Johannesburg or Pretoria.
 If you’re traveling to South Africa during peak season or wish to stay in a luxury hotel then it’s wise to book your accommodation in advance.
 Don’t wait until you arrive to see what’s available or you may be disappointed to find that all the best places to stay have already been snapped up.
-South Africa is a popular year-round destination you know.
+South Africa is a pretty popular year-round destination you know!

 South Africa is generally an affordable destination for travelers on all budgets.
 The cost of your trip to South Africa really depends on the level of comfort you will expect while here.
 If you’re backpacking and planning on staying in dormitories, hostels and eating street food then budget between $25 to $35 a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $60 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in a city like Cape Town then budget about $60 to $150 plus a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Cape Town then budget about $100 to $350 plus a day.

 Meal For One

 Other essential items to pack for a trip to South Africa include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.